JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 Sent using Guerrillamail.com
 Block or report abuse: https://www.guerrillamail.com//abuse/?aDTFM6FgAJT7EMqAO1%2BXJRcRvK
 ```
-The strange run of letters and numbers after the lawyers address deserve some further investigation.
+The strange run of letters and numbers after the lawyer's address deserves some further investigation.
 A quick trip over to [CyberChef](https://gchq.github.io/CyberChef/) and we quickly identify this as the base64 encoding of __FLAG{CR@53D-5T@LK3R!}__

 ### Flag Geo 4